maria-hampel/hpc-workspace-v2/admin-guide.md

 setcap "CAP_DAC_OVERRIDE=p CAP_CHOWN=p CAP_FOWNER=p" ws_release
 setcap "CAP_DAC_OVERRIDE=p CAP_DAC_READ_SEARCH=p" ws_restore
 ```
-if capability livrary was available at compile time.
+*if* capability library was available at compile time.

+You can check ``ws_allocate -V`` to see if capability mode was compiled in.

 **TODO** this needs work
 Finally, a cron job has to be set up that calls the `ws_expirer` script at